meshr-net/meshr_tomato-RT-N/readme.txt

                  direct connection between them.
 It also advertised TOR proxy servers for Internet access.
-         2. If all users disconnect from your node then meshr stops TOR, DualServer and meshr-splash services and restores your old IP settings (it happens only under Windows) .
+         2. If all users disconnect from your node then meshr stops TOR, DualServer/dnsmasq and meshr-splash services and restores your old IP settings (it happens only under Windows) .
     2. If your computer has no Internet access and you are connecting to meshr node (wireless network with meshr.net name) then
          1. If you haven't installed meshr software then you will get